 Making up new compound nouns can be tricky if you are not a native speaker as every now and then you will need a linking element, e.g. an “s” to glue the words together or will have to add a plural ending to one of the words.
 Sadly, you guessed it, there is no general rule.

-It can also be hard to recognize the words used at first, or even read them properly, but if you go syllable by syllable (Ger-man se-pa-ra-tes them by vow-els), it will help you find the right pace and make it easier to recognize the different components.
+It can also be hard to recognize the words used at first, or even read them properly.
+This is not the best lesson to learn German for beginners.
+But if you go syllable by syllable (Ger-man se-pa-ra-tes them by vow-els), it will help you find the right pace and make it easier to recognize the different components.
 Try reading this: UmweltSchutzMinisterium (Ministry of Environmental Protection) We have capitalized the new word here to help you out.

 My Seven Lieblingskomposita